Shocking Truth of Xi and Putin Hot Mic Moment | Joshua Philipp

 And by the way, we're doing it in breakneck speed.

-But there's a value of human life as something completely different.
+Communists at large think very differently, but there's a value of human life as something completely different.

 What, you know, what's possible to do, what the moral boundaries are, are there any even at all?

-Or ultimately that the supremacy of the party is above all else.
+Or ultimately, that the supremacy of the party is above all else.

 And this is what's happened.

-It's one of the big miscalculations, because I think a lot of people are waking up to what communism is.
+It's one of the big miscalculations because I think a lot of people are waking up to what communism is.

-But but there's still a lot of old thinking where communism is just viewed as like an economic theory.
+But there's still a lot of old thinking where communism is just viewed as like an economic theory.

-Oh, you know, government run enterprises and share the wealth.
+Oh, you know, government-run enterprises and share the wealth.

-Like, you know, for a lot of young people, that's that's about as far as they understand communism.
+Like, you know, for a lot of young people, that's about as far as they understand communism.

 Oh, you know, it's about sharing the wealth.

-But but it's not.
+But it's not.

-You know, if you break down communism, I would say it's dialectical materialism, a theory of human struggle.
+If you break down communism, I would say it's dialectical materialism, a theory of human struggle.

-Uh, you know, the idea, the Hegelian theory that conflict leads forward.
+You know, the idea, the Hegelian theory that conflict leads forward.

 And how do you force social evolution?